Get a fascinating insight into the canal winter stoppage programme with C&RT’s video.

 This is made up of the jobs the Canal & River Trust can only carry out by closing the canal (hence the name ‘stoppages’) and include replacing lock gates, relining channels, repairing weirs and grouting the lock walls.

-Every year the Canal & River Trust hold a number of open days and invite the public to come and see what they’re up to.
+Every year they hold a number of open days and invite the public to come and see what they’re up to.
 Open days at the lock-making workshops, which produce around 180-200 lock gates to be fitted during our winter works are always popular.

 The open days are a great way to get a ‘behind the scenes’ look at the network, which in some cases only comes around a few times each century.